Network-Sec/M_GetModuleHandleA/README.md

 **For the very least, add some obfuscation, other instructions, not just NOPs!**

 If your skill level doesn't allow for that - maybe you shouldn't do these things in the first place and consider methods you understand instead.
+Like, riding your tricycle, or playing hide & seek.

 Thank you.